PragmaticFlow/nbomber-studio-helm/chart/README.md

 1. **ConfigMap** - For non-sensitive settings (logging levels, feature flags, etc.)
 2. **Secret** - For sensitive settings (database passwords, JWT secrets, etc.)
-3. Both are mounted into the container and your application should merge them with the default config.json
+3. Both are mounted into the container.

 ### Usage